notreux/UpsideEngine/docs/tutorials/shader-guide/IntegratedFunctions.md

 # Integrated Functions
-On the previous page, you saw the variables that are automatically injected by Upside Engine.
-On this page, you will explore the functions that Upside Engine injects into your shading function, which can help you create interesting effects.
+On this page, you will explore the functions that the Upside Engine passes as parameters to your shading function, enabling you to create interesting effects.

 ___